Learning to Admit Optimally in an $M/M/k/k+N$ Queueing System with Unknown Service Rate: Simulation-based Numerical Results

-In \Cref{fig:compare_acc_all}, we compare the performance of \Cref{alg1} with an algorithm that updates the policy parameters at every arrival, which we call Algorithm 2.
-The problem parameters $\lambda, k, c, R$ are the same as the setting of \Cref{fig:sim_diff_mu}.
-In Algorithm 2, the admission probability decays faster than \Cref{alg1}, which results in less exploration and a better regret performance when $\mu<c/R$.
-From \Cref{fig:compare_acc_all_a}, for $\mu \in (c/R,+\infty)$, \Cref{alg1} has better regret performance resulting from the greater number of arrivals accepted due to the slower decaying admission probability.
-Another intuitive justification is that using \Cref{alg1} the policy is updated after observing a collection of arrivals, not prematurely after only one sample, and the resulting averaging (and consequent variance reduction) is useful in this regime.
+In \Cref{fig:compare_acc_all}, we compare the performance of \Cref{alg1} with an algorithm that updates the policy parameters at every arrival, called Algorithm 2.
+The problem parameters $\lambda, k, c, R,\epsilon$ are the same as the setting of \Cref{fig:sim_diff_mu}.
+In Algorithm 2, the admission probability decays faster than \Cref{alg1}, resulting in less exploration and better regret performance when $\mu<c/R$.
+From \Cref{fig:compare_acc_all_a}, \Cref{alg1} outperforms Algorithm 2 for $\mu >c/R$ due to its slower decaying admission probability and the greater number of arrivals accepted.
+Another intuitive justification is that \Cref{alg1} updates the policy parameters after observing a collection of arrivals, not prematurely after one sample, and the resulting averaging (and variance reduction) is useful in this regime.